DorusKeijzer/MEG_model/README.md

 # Getting started

 ## Data
-Download and unzip the data into  `data/files/`. then run `scripts/process_meg_data.py`, which downsamples and processes the meg data.
+Download and unzip the data and move the `cross` and `infra` folder into  `data/files/`. then run `scripts/process_meg_data.py`, which downsamples and processes the meg data.

 ## Poetry
 We make use of [Poetry](https://python-poetry.org/) to manage dependencies.
 If you install Poetry you can run each file from the root using.